mgh17/tierpsy-tracker/docs/EXPLANATION.md

 [home](../README.md)
-# Software Explanation
+# Algorithm Explanation
-This page explains all the steps executed in the analysis of a video file.
+This page explains all the steps executed by the software in the analysis of a video file.
 See the [Output Files](OUTPUTS.md) section for a description of each of the files created by Tierpsy Tracker.

 ## Video Compression